 “What we need in the United States is not division; what we need in the United States is not hatred; what we need in the United States is not violence or lawlessness; but love and wisdom, and compassion toward one another, and a feeling of justice toward those who still suffer within our country, whether they be white or they be black,” Kennedy said.

-As word spread about King’s death, protests started nationwide that included outbreaks of violence, resulting in more than 40 deaths.
+As word spread of King’s death, protests started nationwide that included outbreaks of violence, resulting in more than 40 deaths.
 President Lyndon Johnson ordered a national day of mourning on April 7.
 Two days later, King’s funeral in Atlanta had more than 100,000 mourners.

 In July 1968, a fugitive, James Earl Ray, was extradited from Great Britain to stand trial for the killing.
-Ray agreed to a controversial plea bargain, and was sentenced to 99 years in prison, where he died in 1998.
+Ray agreed to a controversial plea bargain, and he was sentenced to 99 years in prison, where he died in 1998.

 Ray later recanted his confession, and members of King’s family supported reopening an investigation into the shooting.